top of page

 The sleep system is made of 2 critical components: a pad to sleep on, and something insulating to sleep under.

 Kiwi Ultralight started as an ultralight quilt company, so you won't be surprised to hear us suggest quilts over sleeping bags.
-Here's why we only make quilts (and why you should consider using a quilt over a sleeping bag):
+We have a specific page designed to answer "Why Quilts?", but here's why you should consider using a quilt over a sleeping bag in brief:

 Down keeps you warm due to its loft.
 Any down that's underneath you is squashed, so it doesn't provide any loft/warmth, making that extra material nearly useless.
 On the other hand, a quilt is designed for maximum weight efficiency by putting the down where it works best.
 We also suggest using pad straps with a quilt, which we include with our quilts, as this will assure the insulation of the quilt is continuous with the insulation from the pad below you.

-Speaking of which, the sleeping pad is a critical and often underestimated piece of gear.
+The sleeping pad is a critical and often underestimated piece of gear.
 You can find both inflatable and closed-cell foam versions, but the critical aspect to consider is the "R-value".
 A higher R-value indicates better thermal resistance and insulation capabilities of the product.
 As a rule of thumb, we would recommend getting the highest R-value-to-weight ratio you can find while never going below a rating of 2.
-If the manufacturer doesn't list or know the R-value of their sleeping pad, it likely provides little or no insulation from the ground and should only be used in the warmest months (your money would probably be better spent elsewhere).
+If the manufacturer doesn't list the R-value of their sleeping pad, it likely provides little or no insulation from the ground and should only be used in the warmest months (in other words, your money would probably be better spent elsewhere).

 Here's a general R-value range based on when you plan to use your sleeping pad: